-MArtap offers programs to paratransit services - public, private nonprofit and private profit agencies throughout the Commonwealth of Massachusetts.
+MArtap programs focus on rural transportation providers and are offered to all paratransit services - public, private nonprofit and private profit agencies throughout the Commonwealth of Massachusetts.
 Most programs are offered at no charge, based on funding.

-In addition, the MArtap program offers opportunities for scholarships to conferences, meetings and other events, along with a mini-grant award program to agencies for necessary equipment.
+Driver training is available through the RTAP program as well as opportunities for scholarships to conferences, meetings and other events, along with a mini-grant award program to agencies for necessary equipment.

 MArtap is pleased to present the following types of assistance targeted at Massachusetts rural and small urban public transit providers: